isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2071.md

 ### Description

-Semi-automated or automated filling machine replaces manual filling of liquid into drums/pallet IBC, tin cans or carboy.
-Machine can be customised to fit the unit requirement e.g. standard 200L/120L drum or 1L/3L tin/jerry cans.
+A fully or semi-automated filling machine replaces manual liquid filling into drums/pallets IBC and/or other containers.
+The machine can be customised to fit unit requirements eg. 200L/120L drum or 1L/3L tin/jerry cans.
-Semi-automatic = Operator is largely involved in the process (e.g. place container under nozzles, start the process via switch and transfer container to the next process)
+Semi-automatic: Operator involved in the process (e.g. placing the containers under nozzles, transferring containers to the next process)
-Fully automatic = Operator ensures settings are correct, minimal mechanical adjustments required
+Fully automatic: Operator ensures settings are correct, minimal mechanical adjustment required

 Cost of equipment capped at $37,500 per unit

 ### Details of Solution